jrdegbe/thamesthrive-api/docs/flow/actions/commercial/weaviate_load.md

 The Load vector plugin is used to retrieve a vector from the Weaviate schema based on the specified ID.
 It connects to the Weaviate instance and fetches the vector associated with the given ID.
-This plugin is useful for retrieving vectors from the Weaviate schema for further processing in Tracardi workflows.
+This plugin is useful for retrieving vectors from the Weaviate schema for further processing in ThamesThrive workflows.

 This documentation is for version 0.8.1 of the Load vector plugin.